 There are three main types of devices that make up the smart workplace.
 These include smart cameras, environmental sensors, and wireless access points.

 Connected cameras can help monitor and optimize occupancy, visualize the flow of foot traffic, and verify who is accessing restricted areas.
 Augmenting cameras with machine-learning capabilities can enable automation and enhanced analytics.

-Connected sensors can detect when a door opens or closes and senses changes in temperature, humidity, and air quality.
+Connected sensors can detect when a door opens or closes and can sense changes in temperature, humidity, and air quality.
 You can even connect a smart button to your network.
-When sensing a push, the button can trigger a range of actions or automations.
+When sensing a push, the button can trigger a range of actions or automation.